apinsard/chuse/README.md

     PACKAGE\_USE\_FILE\_PATTERN="/etc/portage/package.use/%(cat)s/%(pkg)s" # This is the default
     PACKAGE\_USE\_FILE\_PATTERN="/etc/portage/package.use/chuse" # One file dedicated to chuse

-`%(cat)s` and `%(pkg)s` would be respectively replaced by the category name and the name of the package for which you want to alter USE flags.
+`%(cat)s` and `%(pkg)s` would be respectively replaced by the category name and the package name of the atom you want to alter USE flags.

 #### If you want to adopt this hierarchy pattern